 together with full details of those instructions, including the date or dates on which they were given.

-Penalty: a fine of $3 000.
+Penalty for this subsection: a fine of $1 000.

 (2) A matter referred to in subsection (1)(b) or (c) need only be disclosed to the extent to which the matter is ascertainable by the person required to make the disclosure.

+(3A) Despite The Criminal Code section 23B(2), it is immaterial for the purposes of subsection (1) that any event occurred by accident.

 (3) The disclosure must be made within the period of 5 days after the person is given the direction, unless within that period the person applies in writing to the Registrar for an exemption from compliance with the direction.

 (4) The Registrar may, in writing, exempt a person from complying with a direction if the Registrar believes the direction is unjustified.